erichardy/shabc/README.rst

 - it is possible to manage series independently of the locations of the tunes on the filesystem

+- under MacOSX, the view and the playing are processed with safari.
+In the Linux version, timidity and a ghoscript viewer were used for those purposes.
+Traces of Linux version remains in the code.

 NB: as I'm french, the interface is all in french... sorry...